 This is really good with mashed potatoes or noodles.
 The mushroom-onion gravy is out of this world!

 By Free2B from North Royalton, OH

 Best pot roast I've ever made!
 Sear the roast in frying pan with small amount of oil.
 Sear it well on all sides.
-Put roast, then vegetables in crock pot.
-Mix envelope mixes with water and applesauce, then pour over all.

 A wonderful, complete meal in one pan.
 You end up with tender roast beef, bowls full of roasted vegetables flavored with the beef juices, and a delicious pan gravy.